HugoLansade/Shai-Hulud/readme.md

 To play the game you first have to open the book page by clicking on the right arrow.
 Then continue to the next page and finaly you'll reach the playing part of the project.

-On the right you can find the screen you'll play with me.
+On the right you can find the screen you'll play with.
 You embody Shai Hulud, the giant worm sand of Arakis.
 You have to move through to reach the upper part of the sand to eat your enemies :

 * Harkonnens in black